internet-of-plants/server/README.md

 `curl https://sh.rustup.rs -sSf | sh`

-*Ubuntu 14 doesn't have the libsodium-dev package, you have to add the ppa* `sudo apt-get install -y gcc postgresql libsodium-dev`
+*Ubuntu 14 doesn't have the libsodium-dev package, you have to add the ppa* `sudo apt-get install -y gcc postgresql libsodium-dev openssl`

 cargo install